gulp-cookery/gulp-chef/README.md

 };
 ```

-Referencing tasks won't generate new tasks, so you can't run them in CLI.
-In this example, only `clean`, `scripts`, `styles` and `build` task were generated.
+In this example, the `build` task has three sub tasks, that referring to `clean`, `scripts`, and `styles` task, respectively.
+Referencing tasks won't generate and register new tasks, so you can't run them directly in CLI.
+Of course you can still run them via parent task (in series order in this example).

 As said previously, sub tasks lexically inherits their parent's configurations, since referred tasks are not defined under the referencing task, they won't inherit its static configuration.
 However, dynamic generated configurations are still injected to refered tasks.
 See [Dynamic Configuration](#Dynamic_Configuration_Template_Variable_Realizing) for detail.